 The Clifford Geertz Prize in the Anthropology of Religion seeks to encourage excellence in the anthropology of religion by recognizing an outstanding recent book in the field.
 The Prize is named in honor of the late Professor Clifford Geertz, in recognition of his many distinguished contributions to the anthropological study of religion.
+The Prize comes with a cash award of USD $650.
 In awarding the Prize, the Society hopes to foster innovative scholarship, the integration of theory with ethnography, and the connection of the anthropology of religion to the larger world.

 Recent Recipients of the Geertz Prize

 - 2022.
 The Privilege of Being Banal: Art, Secularism, and Catholicism in Paris (University of Chicago Press) by Elayne Oliphant.

 - 2021.
 Experiments with Power: Obeah and the Remaking of Religion in Trinidad (University of Chicago Press) by Brent Crosson.

 - 2020.
 Jesus Loves Japan: Return Migration and Global Pentecostalism in a Brazilian Diaspora (Stanford University Press, 2019) by Suma Ikeuchi.